Identifying a field mushroom

 If the mushroom has a smell of phenol, which is the smell of India ink, or phenyl disinfectant, coal tar soap, creosote or sometimes described as ‘chemical’, then it should be rejected.
 Another common product that has the phenol smell is wheelie bin cleaner.
 It contains cresols, which are related and smell the same.
 Interestingly, and I don’t know why, at high dilutions wheelie bin cleaner smells like Clag glue.
 Perhaps they use phenol as a preservative.

 If in doubt, there are three approaches you can take; 1) put the mushroom in a plastic bag for 15 minutes and then sniff the contents or 2) heat a piece of the suspect mushroom in a microwave for a minute.
 3) Keep one on your desk or other work surface for a few hours.
 Sometimes when the smell is not apparent at first it will become apparent over time.
-I don’t know what is behind this effect.
+I don’t know what is behind this effect but it is possibly because the phenol is present as a pentose glycoside, ie it is bound to a sugar molecule and that this combination breaks down slowly once the mushroom is picked.
 The bad smell will become more apparent if there is phenol present as will the almond smell.
 If you can’t reliably and comfortably identify the smell, preferably with confirmation from someone else, then you should reject the mushroom.

 It is often reported that some people can tolerate eating mushrooms that contain phenol.
 I did not believe this for a long time but a friend showed me a specimen of what was undoubtedly a yellow staining mushroom from Section Xanthodermatei that a local farming family had been consuming without ill effect.
 The identity was confirmed by DNA analysis.
 Like many poisons, there is a distribution of susceptibilities in any population and this seems to be an example of that.